 The new ‘Panoramic iDrive’ enables driver-oriented operation without compromising the clarity of the design.
 ‘We are reorienting the elements as such that they make use of the new technology,’ says Missoni.
 However, the integration of sensor technology for autonomous driving presents designers with new challenges.
 Missoni also sees opportunities in this: ‘It’s a challenge, but also an opportunity to find new forms of expression.’

 The BMW Skytop is clearly more than just a new concept car – it is a glimpse into the future of BMW’s design language.
-One thing is clear: it will be elegant, it will be fast – and it will be clear.
+One thing is for certain: it will be elegant, it will be fast – and it will be clear.

 Don’t miss a thing — we’ll keep you up to date!